Abdelrhman-Samir-99/Competitive-Programming/README.md

 # Competitive-Programming
-Should be a reference to me and show i write code and what i know about DS &amp; Algorithms.
+Should be a reference to me and show how i write code and what i know about DS &amp; Algorithms.
 <br /> <br />